LEX Language Project

 3. A Multilingual Adventure: The LEX Way

-Written by students at the Transnational College of LEX, this book dives into the fun and philosophy behind LEX / Hippo Family Club’s unique language-learning methods.
+Written by students at the Transnational College of LEX under the pseudonym Yuka Fujimura, this book dives into the fun and philosophy behind LEX / Hippo Family Club’s unique language-learning methods.
 Through fascinating discussions on history, math, linguistics, and science, it unpacks LEX’s global approach to multilingual immersion.
 This bilingual (English/Japanese) edition is perfect for anyone curious about learning multiple languages naturally.

 “Cracking the Code to Language Acquisition.
 The book provides historical context and revelations of a unique approach to learning multiple languages simultaneously.
 I particularly enjoyed the section that explored the similarities, overlap and historical context of Asian languages.
 The book also describes some of the aha moments in developing a language acquisition program, focusing on a unique pathway that mimics how we learn our first language v. more common approaches such as reading/classroom work.
 I highly recommend this book for all those interested in a novel approach to language acquisition!”